-This diet is said to mimic the diets of our ancient ancestors during the paleolithic period in history.
-It accentuates the types of foods that were available during this time and eliminates the types of foods that have come into our diets since that time period.
+This diet is said to mimic the diets of our ancient ancestors during the paleolithic period of history.
+It accentuates the types of foods that were available during this time and eliminates the types of foods that have come into our diets since that period.

 This makes huge sense on the surface.
 If you didn’t know any better and just heard that part of the story, you’d likely argue that this makes the most sense of anything you’ve heard in the last 20 years or more.

-I mean, who could possibly be against a diet that consumes only natural foods that were here before man began farming, cultivation and animal husbandry?
+I mean, who could be against a diet that consumes only natural foods that were here before man began farming, cultivation, and animal husbandry?

 Well, there are some major problems with this and that statement.

 A).
-Before keeping livestock, we didn’t eat much if any cow, chicken or pork.
+Before keeping livestock, we didn’t eat much if any beef, chicken, or pork.

 Today’s modern farmed animals look nothing like the animals that were alive during the paleolithic period.

-Factory farmed chickens today weigh in at up to 9 pounds which is over 4 times more than the chickens weighed in just 1950’s when their average weight was just around 2 pounds.
+Factory farmed chickens today weigh in at up to 9 pounds which is over 4 times more than the chickens weighed in just the 1950s when their average weight was just around 2 pounds.

-Also, it took the chicken up to 6 months to grow to this 2-pound size, now they grow to 9 pounds in just 2 months.
+Also, it took the chickens up to 6 months to grow to this 2-pound size, now they grow to 9 pounds in just 2 months.

 They got this way from modern farming with hormones, steroids, and living in cages.
-This is not the natural meat your ancestors ate and eating more of it will not improve but worsen your health.
+This is not the natural meat your ancestors ate, and eating more of it will not only not improve but worsen your health.

 B).
-Your ancestors believe it or not, didn’t have refrigerators or grocery stores.
-They were hunter gatherer’s and in truth they were really gatherer opportunists because a successful hunt was rather infrequent.
+Your ancestors, believe it or not, didn’t have refrigerators or grocery stores.
+They were hunter-gatherers, and in truth, they were gatherer opportunists because a successful hunt was rather infrequent.

-They spent the vast majority of their eating time gathering not hunting.
-In fact, their main source of meat in several regions was carrion.
-They would find other animals that had made a kill and see if they could as a group use tactics to divide them and steal a piece of it.
+They spent the vast majority of their eating time gathering rather than hunting.
+Their main source of meat in several regions was carrion.
+They would find other animals that had made a kill and see if they could use tactics to divide them and steal a piece of it.

-Meat was consumed very infrequently, and it was very lean, wild meat from animals that had to run fast to survive or be too big for predators or live in herds for protection.
+The meat was consumed very infrequently, and it was very lean, wild meat from animals that had to run fast to survive, be too big for predators, or live in herds for protection.

 One little factoid to drive this point home is that the modern cow was not even around back then.
-Genetic studies have confirmed that all of today’s modern cows are the direct decedents of one single herd of ox that lived around 10,500 years ago.
+Genetic studies have confirmed that all of today’s modern cows are the direct descendants of one single herd of oxen that lived around 10,500 years ago.